ss-abramchuk/OpenVPNAdapter/README.md

             }
         }

+        // Checking reachability.
+In some cases after switching from cellular to
+        // WiFi the adapter still uses cellular data.
+Changing reachability forces
-        vpnReachability.startTracking { [weak self] status in
+        // reconnection so the adapter will use actual connection. vpnReachability.startTracking { [weak self] status in
             guard status != .notReachable else { return }
             self?.vpnAdapter.reconnect(interval: 5)
         }

-        startHandler = completionHandler
+        // Establish connection and wait for .connected event startHandler = completionHandler
         vpnAdapter.connect()
     }